Catalyst-Serendipity/PlayerAnalyticsHub/README.md

-# Player Statistics API
+# PlayerAnalyticsHub

-The Player Statistics API provides methods for managing and retrieving player statistics within a Minecraft Bedrock server environment.
+PlayerAnalyticsHub provides methods for managing and retrieving player statistics within a Minecraft Bedrock server environment.
 This API integrates seamlessly with SQLite databases, allowing developers to efficiently store and query player data for various analytical purposes.

 ## Usage